DinoChiesa/ApiLoadGen/README.md

     }

 Most of these properties are self-explanatory.
-Some comments on others.
+Here are some comments on others.

+The initialContext property on the job provides an initial set of context data items.
+Thexe will be accessible via the templating facility.
+This initialContext can be augmented or overridden with context provided in the body of the POST request to start the job.

 The geoDistribution property on the job specifies whether to simulate geo-distributed load as the job runs, via the X-Forwarded-For header.